 Age-standardisation allows comparison of rates taking account of changes in the agestructure of the underlying population over time and between regions.
-The period 2020-2022 was taken as the base for standardisation over time and Great Britain for standardisation over region.
+The period 2021-2023 was taken as the base for standardisation over time and Great Britain for standardisation over region.
 A small number of deaths with overseas addresses were excluded.

-For Great Britain as a whole, male asbestosis death rates increased from 5.7 per million in 1981-83 (the earliest period available for regional data) to 17.3 in 2020-22.
+For Great Britain as a whole, male asbestosis death rates increased from 5.8 per million per year in 1981-83 (the earliest period available for regional data) to 17.0 per million in 2021-23.
 Male regional rates have similarly increased over time, although to a lesser extent in Wales and London.
-The highest rates are now in Scotland 28.4, the North East (where they have declined from a peak of 49.0 in 2010-12 to 22.3 per million in 2020-22), the East of England (22.8) and in the North West (22.0).
+The highest rates are now in Scotland (31.1 per million), the North East (although the latter have declined from a peak of 49.9 per million in 2010-12 to

+19.8 per million in 2021-23), the East of England (22.3 per million) and in the North West (19.5 per million).

-Figure 4 - Average annual regional male death rates per million based on death certificates mentioning asbestosis but not mentioning mesothelioma by time period, 1978-2022(p)
+Figure 4 - Average annual regional male death rates per million based on death certificates mentioning asbestosis but not mentioning mesothelioma by time period, 1978-2023(p)